Hengle/Nexus-Security.github.io/content/posts/2016-09-09-zedge-wallpapers-ringtones-5824-final.md

 ZEDGE Wallpapers & Ringtones 5.82.4 Final Ad-Free Mod APK For Android

-ZEDGE â¢ gives you the best background wallpapers and cool ringtones for free!
+ZEDGE ¢ gives you the best background wallpapers and cool ringtones for free!
 Personalize your phone with HD wallpaper, live wallpapers, alarm sound or ringtone with ease.
-ZEDGE â¢ offers a complete catalog with millions of free wallpapers, live wallpapers, stickers, ring tones, alarm sounds and notification sounds for your Android phone.
-Looking for something \* it's on ZEDGE â¢
+ZEDGE ¢ offers a complete catalog with millions of free wallpapers, live wallpapers, stickers, ring tones, alarm sounds and notification sounds for your Android phone.
+Looking for something \* it's on ZEDGE ¢

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download ZEDGE Wallpapers & Ringtones 5.82.4 Final Ad-Free Mod APK For Android
 ==============================================================================